 Components of Intercultural Communication Competence

 Intercultural communication competence (ICC) is the ability to communicate effectively and appropriately in various cultural contexts.
 There are numerous components of ICC.
-Some key components include motivation, self- and other knowledge, and tolerance for uncertainty.
+Some key components include motivation, knowledge, and tolerance for uncertainty.

 Initially, a person’s motivation for communicating with people from other cultures must be considered.
 Motivation refers to the root of a person’s desire to foster intercultural relationships and can be intrinsic or extrinsic (Martin & Nakayama, 2010).
 Put simply, if a person isn’t motivated to communicate with people from different cultures, then the components of ICC discussed next don’t really matter.
 If a person has a healthy curiosity that drives him or her toward intercultural encounters in order to learn more about self and others, then there is a foundation from which to build additional competence-relevant attitudes and skills.
 This intrinsic motivation makes intercultural communication a voluntary, rewarding, and lifelong learning process.
 Motivation can also be extrinsic, meaning that the desire for intercultural communication is driven by an outside reward like money, power, or recognition.
 While both types of motivation can contribute to ICC, context may further enhance or impede a person’s motivation to communicate across cultures.